Schumer Threatens SCOTUS: Save Abortion, or ‘Pay the Price’

 As many of us spent Wednesday following the drama at the Supreme Court as a Louisiana abortion case was being argued, all eyes have now shifted to the theater that took place just steps outside.

 Senator Chuck Schumer brazenly threatened two justices by name: “I want to tell you, Gorsuch.
-I want to tell you, Kavanugh.
+I want to tell you, Kavanaugh.
 You have released the whirlwind, and you will pay the price!”

 The Senate minority leader rallied his pro-abortion audience who cheered on the message.
 After thunderous applause, Schumer doubled down: “You won’t know what hit you, and you will pay the price.”